 What is an enterprise?

-An enterprise is a well organized business set up that is constituted by a manager along with a team who work together to pursue a business goal, which essentially is to improve the economic environment in the surrounding in addition to the major objective of making profit.
+An enterprise is a well-organized business set up that is constituted by a manager along with a team who work together to pursue a business goal, which essentially is to improve the economic environment in the surrounding in addition to the major objective of making profit.
 A successful enterprise requires a lot of effort and boldness at the initial set up.
 It has to convince all the stake holders involved that it is a project that is viable and will bring rewards

 Importance of enterprise development